admazzola/bronzeage-node/README-DEV.md

+# Developer Readme

-# This is the open-source Developer readme for the 'Revolt' client for Decentraland.
+This is the open-source Developer Readme for the 'Revolt' client for Decentraland.
 This is a prioritized task list for implementations to build.

 1) Switch the content saving and rendering system from Unity to AFrame (https://aframe.io/docs/0.6.0/introduction/)